romesh-jaya/movie-store-backend-nodejs/README.md

-# movie-store-backend
+# Backend for Movie Store - NodeJS

-Backend for Movie store
+Runs a node.js server as the backend, interfacing with mongoDB.
+Verifies JWT tokens passed in with the requests and also authorizes certain actions which require higher privileges.

-Runs a node.js server as the backend with mongoDB to store data.
+Also fetches latest title data from OMDB.